 About Duquesne Athletic Training

-Freshmen are admited directly into our 4 year Bachelor of Science in Athletic Training degree program, which is housed in the John G. Rangos, Sr., School of Health Sciences.
+Freshmen are admitted directly into our Athletic Training degree program, which is housed in the John G. Rangos, Sr., School of Health Sciences.
 We admitted our final cohort into our 4-year program in the Fall 2020.

 Students complete coursework emphasizing the prevention and care of athletic injuries, diagnosis of injuries & illnesses, therapeutic exercise & modalities, pharmacology, nutrition, exercise physiology, and psychosocial issues in health care.